vishnukumarbp/System-Architect_Design/README.md

 These steps are represented using UML or Sequence diagram.
 Sequance diagration is a visual documentation of interaction between actor and the different component of the system.
 These diagram helps to design the API interaction required from the the actors.

+### Quality Attributes:
+Provides the quality measures on how well our system perform on a particular dimension Architecture of the system is designed/redesigned mainly because of the non functional requirements (quality attributes of the system).
+For eg: system is redesigned when it is not fast enough not secure hart to maintain not scalable slow to develop

+Examples:
+Availability Quality attribute
+Online store must be **available** for user to request for atleast **99.9% of the time**

+Deployability quality attribute
+Development team can **deploy new version** of the product atleast **twice a week**

+#### Considerations:
+- Quality attributes need to be **MEASURABLE** **TESTABLE** (for eg: api response in <1 sec)
+- Tradeoffs
+    * there isnt a single architecture which satisfies all the requirements
+    * certain attributes contradict with one another
+    * Some combination is very hard to achieve or impossible
+    * As an architect we have to make RIGHT TRADEOFF based on the priority and importance to achieve the highest chance for success
+- Feasibility - Feasibility of the requirement, either technically impossible or prohibitively expensive to implement. for eg: expecting 100% availability, and high quality streaming on low bandwidth area

+### System Constraints:
+A System constraints is essentially a decision that was already either fully or partially made for us, restricting our degrees of freedom.

+Three type of constraints:
+1. Technical Constraints (Particular programming language, infra license, limited resources) - In many cases they do affect the decision we make for our architecture.
+For eg, for security reason, having on premises infra, makes cloud architecuturea / paradigm and solutions unavailable for us.
+2. Business Constraints (Limited budget and deadline, first to market)
+3. Regulatory/Legal Constraints (in US HIPAA, in Europe GDPR)

+#### Considerations:
+* We shouldnt take any constraints lightly
+    - Regulatory constraints are hard to skip, but with right justification we have extend the deadline or budget.
+    - Once we accept the constraint, it is very hard to skip them once we have build the system
+    - so spend enough time to decide on the constraints before starting
+* Use loosely coupled architecture
+    - Rather creating tightly coupled architecture between our application and third party apis, creating a loosely coupled archecture, so that we can change if required i the later run.